-We provide customer services through our nationwide sales outlets, hotline number "10010", online sales outlets, SMSs, handset online stores, self-service service platforms, official micro-blog, WeChat and other channels.
+We provide customer services through our nationwide sales outlets, hotline number "10010", online sales outlets, SMSs, handset online stores, self-service platforms, official micro-blog, WeChat and other channels.
 Our customer services typically include inquiries, service initiation and termination, and response to reports of mechanical malfunction as well as customer complaints and suggestions.
 We provide customer services to our customers travelling outside of China via a dedicated international roaming service hotline number "18618610010" 24 hours per day, seven days per week.
 We implement relevant procedures to ensure that our customer services are provided in a timely manner.
 For instance, to the extent that we are unable to address certain of our customer's inquiries via our customer hotline, we will make commitments to our customers that we will provide response to their inquiries within a specified timeframe.

 We proactively develop and improve our Internet-based customer services.
 We also continue to improve our customer service system and operations, customer retention and customer service quality.
 We have launched various initiatives to enhance our customer experience by customer service follow-up calls and regular greetings to customers.
+Leveraging our centralized IT system, once our customers' information has been recorded in the system, they will be able to access our principal services from our sales outlets across the country, regardless of the original region of subscription of the customers.